 In addition, tooling for extruded aluminum requires generally short lead times, so products can be brought to market more quickly.

-What are Common Applications for Extruded Aluminum?
+What are Common Applications?

 Extruded aluminum finds its way into a diverse set of industries, including: